kdoheny/PythonImport/README.md

     * 'random_row_subset.py' defines a function, which given a text file, and a user specified number of rows, will randomly sample that number of rows from the file ( without replacement ), and create a new text file, which is the random sample of rows.
+    * 'transpose_data.py' defines functions which you can use to make the columns of a dataframe the rows, and vice versa